sidney-eliot/Digital-Security-Guide/README.md

 - Booting into another OS on another drive connected to the pc, and from there removing the threat on the windows system

 # Other helpful resources [^](#Table-of-Content)
+Definitly worth checking out, also has some stuff not covered here relating browsing safely and email clients

 - https://www.makeuseof.com/online-browsing-security-advice/
 - https://www.makeuseof.com/tag/online-security-tips/